Improving topological cluster reconstruction using calorimeter cell timing in ATLAS: Performance of the time cut on MC simulation

 \subsection{Performance on jets}

 Topo-clusters serve as inputs to the reconstruction of many physics objects in ATLAS.
 This \mypaper \ focuses on the effect of the time cut on jets reconstructed by applying the \antikt clustering algorithm with radius parameter $R=0.4$~\cite{Cacciari:2008gp}.
 In ATLAS, jets are most often reconstructed from \textit{particle-flow} objects~\cite{PERF-2015-09, JETM-2018-05}, which are built by combining topo-clusters with matching inner-detector tracks.
 Despite it being the preferred method in ATLAS, particle flow adds a layer of complexity to the jet reconstruction: jets built directly from topo-clusters provide a more straightforward way of evaluating the time cut's performance and are hence used in this \mypaper.
 Preliminary studies show that the effect of the time cut on $R=0.4$ particle-flow jets is about the same size as the effect on those built directly from topo-clusters.
-It is reasonable to expect that most out-of-time calorimeter signals would not match tracks, so the time cut can be expected to primarily affect objects classified as neutral by the particle-flow algorithm, which in turn consist only of topo-clusters, with no track-based correction.
+Since the ATLAS tracking is performed within the triggered bunch crossing, it is reasonable to expect that most out-of-time calorimeter signals would not match tracks, so the time cut can be expected to primarily affect objects classified as neutral by the particle-flow algorithm, which in turn consist only of topo-clusters, with no track-based correction.